-\begin{abstracts} \abstractin{english} Effective periods are defined by Kontsevich and Zagier as complex numbers whose real and imaginary parts are values of absolutely convergent integrals of $\QQ$-rational functions over $\QQ$-semi-algebraic domains in $\RR^d$.
-The Kontsevich-Zagier period conjecture affirms that any two different integral expressions of a given period are related by a finite sequence of transformations only using three rules respecting the rationality of the functions and domains: additions of integrals by integrands or domains, change of variables and Stoke's formula.
+\begin{abstracts} \abstractin{english} Effective periods were defined by Kontsevich and Zagier as complex numbers whose real and imaginary parts are values of absolutely convergent integrals of $\QQ$-rational functions over $\QQ$-semi-algebraic domains in $\RR^d$.
+The Kontsevich-Zagier period conjecture states that any two different integral expressions of a period are related by a finite sequence of transformations only using three rules respecting the rationality of functions and domains: integral addition by integrands or domains, change of variables and Stokes' formula.

-In this paper, we discuss about possible geometric interpretations of this conjecture, viewed as a generalization of the Hilbert's third problem for compact semi-algebraic sets as well as for rational polyhedron equipped with piece-wise algebraic forms.
-Based on partial known results for analogous Hilbert's third problems, we study obstructions of possible geometric schemas to prove this conjecture.
+In this paper, we introduce two geometric interpretations of this conjecture, seen as a generalization of Hilbert's third problem involving either compact semi-algebraic sets or rational polyhedra equipped with piece-wise algebraic forms.
+Based on known partial results for analogous Hilbert's third problems, we study possible geometric schemes to prove this conjecture and their potential obstructions.

 \abstractin{french} Les périodes effectives furent définies par Kontsevich et Zagier comme étant les nombres complexes dont les parties réelle et imaginaire sont valeurs d'intégrales absolument convergentes de fonctions $\QQ$-rationnelles sur des domaines $\QQ$-semi-algébriques dans $\RR^d$.
 La conjecture des périodes de Kontsevich-Zagier affirme que si une période admet deux représentations intégrales, alors elles sont reliées par une suite finie d'opérations en utilisant uniquement trois règles respectant la rationalité des fonctions et domaines: sommes d'intégrales par intégrandes ou domaines, changement de variables et formule de Stokes.